Council Elections - 24 October 2020

 Who conducts Council Elections

 Local Government Victoria (LGV) has published guidelines that will help candidates understand how to comply with the directions of the Victorian Chief Health Officer to stay safe while campaigning.
-The document Campaigning for Council Elections in October 2020 - Guidelines for Coronavirus (COVID-19) provides advice on permitted campaign activities, safety for campaign teams, basic hygiene and physical distancing and is available on the LGV website at this link.
+The document Campaigning for Council Elections in October 2020 - Guidelines for Coronavirus (COVID-19) provides advice on permitted campaign activities, safety for campaign teams, basic hygiene and physical distancing and is available at this link (PDF - 185KB).
+LGV also provided new information on its website on 08/09/2020 which is available at this link.

 New Ward Structure for Council Elections 2020